danlentz/printv/README.md

       (setf *y* (sqrt *x*))
       (setf *y* (/ 1 *y*)))

-Produces a slightly more informative output to the PRINTV stream.
-Notice that the empty string `""` was used to insert a 'blank' line within the output text:
+This produces a slightly more informative output to the PRINTV stream.
+Notice that the empty string `""` was used to insert a 'blank' line within the logged output:

     ;;; This was my homework assignment over spring break ;;;